How to design email campaigns that are accessible to everyone

 - Use meaningful anchor text on links, instead of 'click here'.

 - Avoid walls of text.
-A massive blob of text is tedious for anyone, but can be problematic especially for folks with dyslexia.
+A massive blob of text is tedious for anyone, but can be problematic especially for people with dyslexia.

 - Use a widely supported sans-serif font, such as Arial, Verdana or Tahoma and use a minimum font size of 14px to make your message easier to read.